 The following are the remaining public housing properties that Home Forward anticipates RAD closing or Section 18 approval, with properties converting through FY2021.
-At time of this writing, Home Forward is working with HUD to identify the order properties will close.
+At time of this writing, Home Forward is working with HUD to identify the order properties will close, and to transfer assistance from three properties slated for RAD Conversion listed below: Cora Park (#24), Chateau Apartments (#25) and Scattered East A (#29) These properties will transfer their RAD PBV assistance to Dekum Court (#30).